StockSharp/doc/en/topics/hydra/analytics/create_own_script.md

 1. Check for the presence of instruments to process.
 If none are available, log a warning and complete the task.
 2. Create a line chart and a histogram using the [IAnalyticsPanel.CreateChart](xref:StockSharp.Algo.Analytics.IAnalyticsPanel.CreateChart``2) method.
 3. Iterate through each security and check for cancellation requests.
-4. Get the candle storage using the `storage.GetTimeFrameCandleMessageStorage` method.
+4. Get the candle storage using the `storage.GetCandleMessageStorage` method.
 5. Load candle data within the specified date range.
 6. Fill dictionaries with open time series data, corresponding closing prices, and total volumes.
 7. Draw series data on charts using `lineChart.Append` and `histogramChart.Append` methods.